owap/scenery/README.md

 The Validator, when run with the sample code above, produced the following output:

 ```
-CloudFormation template is invalid because: { [Error: Command failed:
+CloudFormation template is invalid because: { [ConfigError: Missing region in config]
-A client error (ValidationError) occurred when calling the ValidateTemplate operation: Template format error: At least one Resources member must be defined.
-] killed: false, code: 255, signal: null }
+message: 'Missing region in config',
+code: 'ConfigError',
+time: Fri Oct 10 2014 15:28:45 GMT-0400 (EDT) }
 ```

-As you can see, the output from the `aws-cli` validator is passed through the `message` var of the `validationCallback` function we defined above.
+As you can see, the output from the `aws-sdk` is passed through the `message` var of the `validationCallback` function we defined above.